 Step 4: Select a hosting platform

 It isn’t much to talk about this.
 To be able to run an eCommerce website you will need a hosting platform, and to save you some time and money, just go with any popular eCommerce platform hosting provider.
-I would recommend Shopify, WooCommerce, Cloudways, Haravan, HostGator or Alibabacloud.
-These hosting provider are among the most common with developers, making it easy to get your eCommerce website up and running
+This could be Amazon, Google Cloud, Microsoft Azure, etc. Your eCommerce webshop developer can advise you and will help you with the hosting part as well.

 Step 5: Find a web developer

 This is one crucial part of your eCommerce site.
-If you want to build an eCommerce site and launch it in a relatively short time with a professional way, make sure that you find and hire the right developer, developing team.
+If you want to build an eCommerce site and launch it in a relatively short time in a professional way, make sure that you find and hire the right development company with experience in eCommerce.

 Business owners usually move forward with a developer without doing any research.
 You should avoid letting this happen to you, as it can put a huge delay on your eCommerce site before it even goes live.
-If you want to learn more about launching an e-commerce site you can contact a web design specialist, they will help you out with the basic knowledge.
+If you want to learn more about launching an e-commerce site you can contact us for more advice.

 Step 6: Find an eCommerce theme that will sell